SECTION 1: SURFING THE LAKES

 Is there a best time of the year to surf here?

 Our surf season starts late Summer/early Fall and goes all the way to mid/late Spring.
-Given that cold air is tantamount to surf here, Summer surfing is viable but inconsistent; Fall/Winter is prime.
+Given that cold air is a key ingredient to surf here, Summer surfing is viable but inconsistent; Fall/Winter is prime.
 As a base algorithm, 30km/h+ winds maintained for at least 3-4 hours will generate swell.
 Air and water temperature play a key role: colder air (denser molecularly) imposes itself on warmer water (more malleable).
 The wider the dissonance between water temp and air temp, the more favourable the conditions are for swell to occur.
-Fall ends up housing the best conditions for swell, and winter too for the lakes that don’t freeze over.
+Fall ends up housing the best conditions for swell, as well as winter and spring.

 What kind of boards can I ride on the Great Lakes?